 PCC consultants' accounts have shown us that their wellbeing can be challenged in a number of ways and that multifaceted strategies are required to improve staff wellbeing.
-Not surprisingly, consultants' wellbeing was challenged during the height of the COVID-19 pandemic, but there were positives drawn from that experience too.
-The key challenges to consultants' wellbeing focused around systemic issues relating to shift patterns, the ageing workforce, high turnover of nursing staff.
-These challenges to wellbeing sometimes manifested as compassion fatigue and/or burnout but consultants felt able to be honest about this and share their experiences with colleagues.
+Not surprisingly, consultants' well-being was challenged during the height of the COVID-19 pandemic, but there were positives drawn from that experience too.
+The key challenges to consultants' well-being focused around systemic issues relating to shift patterns, the ageing workforce, high turnover of nursing staff.
+These challenges to well-being sometimes manifested as compassion fatigue and/or burn-out but consultants felt able to be honest about this and share their experiences with colleagues.
 There is little evidence on the nature of compassion fatigue or how we might remedy it.
-Indeed, a recent review by Sinclair and colleagues recommended further examination and re-conceptualisation of the concept21.
-The challenges to wellbeing identified in this study are consistent with existing literature, for example it is widely documented that working shifts becomes increasingly harder the older one gets22-26.
-Furthermore, regardless of their age, consultants did not see themselves in an acute clinical role 'forever' with some considering more time spent in education or research.
-This is not a surprise, and these findings support the recommendations outlined by the British Medical Association: 27 which include (but are not limited to): i) ensuring staff are able to change parts of their role through job planning; ii) consultants are able to work flexibly and where possible remotely; iii) consultants who are going through the menopause should be adequately supported; and iv) consultants should feel supported and included in a workplace where mental and physical wellbeing are prioritised.
-These findings also support those from previous surveys conducted by the Royal College of Physicians that illustrated that shift patterns were a factor in consultants' decisions to retire early 28 29.
-Evidence indicates that at the age of fifty-five, nights become more challenging with greater recovery time needed post nights.
-This finding suggests that greater consideration needs to be paid to the impact that shift work and being 'on call' can have on staff wellbeing.
-Hospital management needs to consider alternative options for consultants as they age, to ensure their expertise is valued but their wellbeing is not compromised.
+Indeed, a recent review by Sinclair et al recommended further examination and reconceptualisation of the concept.21

+The challenges to well-being identified in this study are consistent with existing literature, for example, it is widely documented that working shifts becomes increas-ingly harder the older one gets.^{22-26} Furthermore, regardless of their age, consultants did not see themselves in an acute clinical role 'forever' with some considering more time spent in education or research.
+This is not a surprise, and these findings support the recommendations outlined by the British Medical Association.27 which include (but are not limited to): (1) ensuring staff are able to change parts of their role through job planning; (2) consultants are able to work flexibly and where possible remotely; (3) consultants who are going through the menopause should be adequately supported and (4) consultants should feel supported and included in a workplace where mental and physical well-being are prioritised.
+These findings also support those from previous surveys conducted by the Royal College of Physicians that illustrated that shift patterns were a factor in consultants' decisions to retire early.^{28 29} Evidence indicates that at the age of 55, nights become more challenging with greater recovery time needed post nights.
+This finding suggests that greater consideration needs to be paid to the impact that shift work and being 'on call' can have on staff well-being.
+Hospital management needs to consider alternative options for consultants as they age, to ensure their expertise is valued but their well-being is not compromised.

-Working in COVID-19 has and continues to have a huge impact on healthcare professionals' wellbeing30-34.
-Notwithstanding the uncertainty and anxiety during the pandemic, participants in this study identified some positive factors such as being able to work (non-clinically) remotely.
+Working in COVID-19 has and continues to have a huge impact on healthcare professionals' well-being.^{30-34} Notwithstanding the uncertainty and anxiety during the pandemic, participants in this study identified some positive factors such as being able to work (non-clinically) remotely.
 Participants reflected on the pandemic in a balanced manner, which is especially powerful because these interviews were conducted during the pandemic.